Independent forex education Free professional tools Unbiased broker reviews

 How to Decide#

-• Beginners — XM's $5 entry, $30 no-deposit bonus, and micro lots let you start with minimal risk.
+• Beginners — XM's $5 entry, welcome deposit bonus, and micro lots support smaller position sizing while you build experience.
 See XM minimum deposit and withdrawal.

 • Spread-sensitive traders — Exness and Pepperstone offer raw-spread accounts, but check Islamic account terms carefully.